akprasad/arunkprasad.com/akp/posts/how-to-create-a-static-website-with-flask.md

 Since the end result is a static website, dynamic Flask features like session management and form submissions naturally won't work.
-This isn't an issue as long as you restrict yourself to using static site features.
+This isn't an issue as long as you stick to the basics: routes, templates, and no stateful logic.

 ## Writing posts with Markdown and Pygments